wints/documentation/recipes/ab_testing_apptimize.md

 {% endif %}

-As you may have noticed from earlier screen shots, the `[Apptimize runTest: withBaseline: andVariations:]` takes the parameters we have defined from campaign creation.
+As you may have noticed from earlier screen shots, the {% if page.ios %}`[Apptimize runTest: withBaseline: andVariations:]`{% endif %}{% if page.android %} Apptimize.runTest("Branch Experiment", ...){% endif %} takes the parameters we have defined from campaign creation.
 The `runTest` parameter takes the string *Branch Experiment*, which corresponds to what we named our campaign inside the Apptimize dashboard.
 The baseline and variation values correspond to the string value specified in the campaign dashboard, as well.

 #### Save a goal